In custody? One of our highly experienced team members will be available 24 hours a day, 7 days a week, to help.

-- After you have been placed under arrest BAIL or JUDICIAL INTERIM RELEASE determines whether or not you will remain in custody or will be free in the community until you await the conclusion of your criminal charges.
+- After you have been placed under arrest, bail or judicial interim release determines whether or not you will remain in custody or will be free in the community until you await the conclusion of your criminal charges.

-- If you are granted bail you will be released from custody but is it not uncommon to be placed under conditions that are set by the Court.
+- If you are granted bail, you will be released from custody but is it not uncommon to be placed under conditions that are set by the Court.
 If you are denied bail, you will remain in custody until the conclusion of your criminal matters.

 - Given the significant delays to get to trial, bail is a critical step in the criminal justice process.
 Also having the least onerous conditions of bail is important so that your freedom enables you to continue to work or go to school and support your family.
 If you are denied bail, this may affect your ability to access resources to make full answer and defence to your charges.

 - This is the first opportunity for the accused person to speak to bail.
 The Crown Prosecutor may be opposed to your release but it is ultimately the Court that determines whether or not you will be released and with what conditions.
-The Crown Prosecutor will present reasons why you should be denied release while your counsel will make representation as to why you are a good candidate for release.
-The JP bail hearings run seven days a week and even on weekends.
+The Crown Prosecutor will present reasons why you should be denied release while your lawyer will make representation as to why you are a good candidate for release.
+The Justice of the Peace bail hearings run seven days a week (even on weekends).

 Why you may not want to speak to bail at this first instance

-- It is important for you to put the strongest possible release plan for the Court’s consideration.
+It is important for you to put the strongest possible release plan for the Court’s consideration.
 For some individuals, it may be advantageous to wait to speak to bail so that you can:

-- Retain and instruct a lawyer to speak to your bail for you,
+- Retain and instruct a lawyer to speak to your bail for you.

-- Get documents that you want presented at your bail hearing (job confirmation, confirmation of education programming, confirmation of addiction treatment programming, etc)
+- Get documents that you want presented at your bail hearing (job confirmation, confirmation of education programming, confirmation of addiction treatment programming, etc).

-- Secure a surety
+- Secure a surety.

-- Review disclosure
+- Review disclosure.

-- Most of the time, you adjourn your bail hearing so that you can put together a cogent release plan and get the necessary resources in place before speaking to bail.
+Most of the time, you adjourn your bail hearing so that you can put together a cogent release plan and get the necessary resources in place before speaking to bail.
 It is important to note that in general, you get one shot at bail.
 It is to your benefit to place all the important information before the Court so that you have the best chance at bail.
 Contrary to popular belief, you cannot do bail over and over again until you get bail.
-A Queen’s Bench bail review is different than doing bail over again.
+A King’s Bench bail review is different than doing bail over again.